-In addition to offering traditional, mined-from-the-earth diamonds, Scott’s also offers lab grown diamonds as a more sustainable, affordable and ethically sourced option for building your dream ring, necklace, bracelet or other piece of jewelry.Let’s Get it Started
+In addition to offering traditional, mined-from-the-earth diamonds, Scott’s also offers lab grown diamonds as a more sustainable, affordable and ethically sourced option for building your dream engagement ring, necklace, bracelet or other piece of jewelry.Let’s Get it Started

-With lab grown diamonds becoming more popular because they are cost-effective, conflict-free, and eco friendly, it’s important to note that not all lab-grown diamonds are created equal.
+With lab grown diamonds becoming more popular because they are cost-effective, conflict-free and eco-friendly, it’s important to note that not all lab-grown diamonds are created equal.
 Just like diamonds formed in the earth, there are also a lot of variances in diamonds that are grown in the lab.
-Some are pretty, and some are … well, not so pretty 🙂
+Some are pretty, and some are … well, not so pretty. 🙂

 The biggest thing to note is that lab grown diamonds are not “stamped out” or molded like putty.
 Diamond crystals, called rough, are made in a lab setting using a diamond seed.
 After the rough is formed, it’s all about the cutting, just like in mine diamonds.

-First, let’s start by telling you what they are not!
+Let’s start by telling you what they are not!

-Like diamonds mined from the Earth, lab grown diamonds, according to the Federal Trade Commission, are carbon crystalized in the isometric system with a hardness of 10 on the mohs scale, with a specific gravity of 3.52 and a refractive index of 2.42.
+Like diamonds mined from the earth, lab grown diamonds, according to the Federal Trade Commission, are carbon crystalized in the isometric system with a hardness of 10 on the Mohs scale, with a specific gravity of 3.52 and a refractive index of 2.42.

-That’s a really scientific way of saying: there’s no difference chemically between a mined diamond and a lab grown diamond.
+That’s a really scientific way of saying: There’s no difference, chemically, between a mined diamond and a lab grown diamond.

-They are also the same, optically and physically as mined diamonds.
+They are also the same, optically and physically, as mined diamonds.
 The only difference is that one is grown in a lab, the other is mined from the ground.
-Much like lab grown sapphires, rubies and other lab grown colored gemstones, the difference is in the sustainability and cost of the gems.
-And that’s a BIG deal.
+Kind of like tomatoes grown in a greenhouse vs. tomatoes grown in a garden.

-Lab grown diamonds are made by recreating nature’s process, above ground.
-It’s pretty fascinating too! the process combines technology and craftsmanship to produce larger, brighter diamonds at a lower price.
+Lab grown diamonds are made by recreating nature’s process above ground.
+It’s pretty fascinating, too!
+The process combines technology and craftsmanship to produce larger, brighter diamonds at a lower price.

-First, a high quality, lab grown diamond seed is placed in a Chemical Vapor Deposition (CVD) chamber, or greenhouse.
+First, a high-quality, lab grown diamond seed is placed in a Chemical Vapor Deposition (CVD) chamber, or greenhouse.

 Then, hydrogen is pumped into the chamber and ignited.
 Methane, which is the source of carbon for diamonds, is introduced, and the diamond is left to grow, layer by layer, for about 12 weeks.